WuyangLI/WuyangLI.github.io/_posts/2024-01-01-build-avatar-diffusion-model-from-scratch.md

   <img src="/docs/assets/images/diffusion_models/figures/nvidia-smi-screenshot.png" alt="" width="600"/>
 </p>

-There is a huge gap between 300M and 24G, where is the GPU memory gone?
+There is a huge gap between 300M and 24G, where has the GPU memory gone?